larowlan/time-travel-with-git/slides.md

 - does this mean trouble in paradise?
 - all FOSS projects have these issues
+- other open source projects would love to be talking about this in 16 years
 - growing pains
 - process of violent agreement